-A specially-tuned Volkswagen Beetle LSR just hit 205MPH on Utah’s Bonneville Salt Flats, making it the world’s fastest VW Beetle, and one of the fastest four-cylinder cars from any manufacturer.
+A specially-tuned Volkswagen Beetle LSR has hit 205MPH on Utah’s Bonneville Salt Flats, making it the world’s fastest VW Beetle, and one of the fastest four-cylinder cars from any manufacturer.

 Just typing that description takes my breath away.